Vincent-Ambrose/What-Sells-A-Car/README.md

 Description of the project:

 This project aims to identify which factors influence the price of a second hand vehicle.
-To achieve so, an analysis of an ads website for second hand vehicles is done.
+To achieve so, an analysis of an ads website for used vehicles is done.

 The project is done in VS code with Jupyter Notebook extension.